The Orange Flag Villages #inEmiliaRomagna

-In Emilia Romagna there are 20 villages that, despite being in the Apennines, hills or plains and have Roman, Medieval or Renaissance origins, have something in common: they are the Orange Flags villages of Emilia Romagna.
+In Emilia Romagna there are 20 villages that, despite being in the Apennines, hills or plains and having Roman, Medieval or Renaissance origins, still have something in common: they are the Orange Flags villages of Emilia Romagna.

-In these months, as part of our Rubrica villages dedicated we presented them one a week and here you find them summarized, from Piacenza to Rimini, with the link to the relative dedicated blogpost.
+In the last months thanks to our rubrica dedicated to villages we presented them one per week, but here you can find them summarized, from Piacenza to Rimini, with the link to the relative dedicated blogpost.

 Bobbio, between cinema and legends

 Castell’Arquato, middle age among the vineyards

 Fiumalbo, a jewel of stones at the foot of monte Cimone